TommonPavou/Instant-XP-Gain/README.md

 Key features:

-  - Instantly grants XP to the player from every source of the game!
+  - Instantly grants XP to the player from every source of the game.

   - Helps optimize server and client performance.